 St Tropez and Surrounds

-The area immediately around St Tropez is pretty grim; congested roads are lined with billboards and neon signs, but the surrounding hills are almost uninhabited and make for a welcome excursion from the masses and the mayhem.
+The area immediately around St Tropez is pretty grim - congested roads are lined with billboards and neon signs - but the surrounding hills are almost uninhabited and make for a welcome excursion from the masses and the mayhem.
 The best view of this richly green and flowering countryside is from the hilltop village of Gassin, its lower neighbour Ramatuelle, or the tiny road between them, the dramatic route des Moulins de Paillas.
-Along this route there are three ruined windmills in the vineyards that were once powered by the dreaded winter mistral.
+Along this route there are three ruined windmills in the vineyards that were once powered by the dreaded winter mistral wind.
 Several vineyards offer wine tasting.
 Along the coast there are a number of good walking trails.
 Maps are available at the tourist office.